 Think of “homestead” and you might envision a scenic home representing a historical residence or grand family estate.
 In the legal world, homestead law protects equity in a home from being taken by creditors.
+Equity, when it comes to property, means the increase in value of your home during the time you are in ownership of it.
+Lindsay Rosenwald, famous for his investment in the biotech industry, made a shocking $35 million in equity alone between buying and selling his Central Park penthouse, so it can be a huge asset.

 Such protections exist in state law.
 Nearly every U.S. state has its own homestead statute, designed to protect property owners from losing their family homes in hard times.